Reforms to Human Services

-The issues paper covers a range of issues on which the Commission seeks information and feedback, and is intended to assist you in preparing a submission.
+The issues paper covered a range of issues on which the Commission seeks information and feedback, and was intended to assist you in preparing a submission.

 Submissions were due by 10 February 2017.

-The final report is expected to be handed to the Australian Government in October 2017.
+The final report will be handed to the Australian Government in October 2017.

 The release of the final report by the Government is the final step in the process.